saultyevil/osrs-ping/README.md

 # OldSchool Runescape Ping

 A Python script used to ping OldSchool RuneScape worlds.
-Currently works on macOS and Linux (?) operating systems, but doesn't currently work on Windows.
-Windows support will be added at a later date!
+Should work on MacOS, Linux and Windows (10)!

 ## Usage